Best Practices: How to Use Google Meet for Remote Working

 - G Suite Business — Up to 150 participants

 - G Suite Enterprise and Enterprise for Education — Up to 250 participants

-However, please note that Google is making features from the Enterprise version of G Suite's Google Meet available to ALL G Suite and G Suite for Education customers until July 1, 2020 at no additional charge, including:
+However, please note that Google is making features from the Enterprise version of G Suite's Google Meet available to ALL Google Cloud customers until Sept.
+30, 2020, at no additional charge, including:

 - Meetings with up to 250 participants

 More information on this can be found at Google's helping businesses and schools stay connected in response to Coronavirus.

 The easiest way to use Meet is just to keep a browser tab open to https://meet.google.com during your day.
 This allows Meet to show your calendar for the day with links to your meetings, but you can also join or start meetings from your Calendar, Gmail or Chat on the web or on your mobile device, even when you work from anywhere.

 If your organization is working from home for the first time, you’re probably wondering how to effectively manage your remote team from afar.
 It’s not as difficult as you think.